Enjoyweaver/Collaborating.vercel.app/README.md

 To get started, you can visit [Collaborating](https://collaborating.vercel.app) to view the list of the projects seeking collaboration, fill out a form specifying which one, and then start collaborating if selected.
+You are encouraged to list any tasks that you want collaboration on from the community as well, so lets build on Fantom.

 ## Thank you to all of the Collaborators below!